Health Insurance Riders: What Are They and Do You Need Them? - Blog banner featuring health insurance insights

 Things to Consider While Buying Health Insurance Riders

 Not every rider is suitable for everyone.
-Here are some points to keep in mind:
+Here are some points to get the useful ones:

 • Inclusions and exclusions: A maternity rider might have a waiting period of 2–4 years.
 Knowing these details prevents disappointment later.